Metro

 Share

 The report’s allegations that South Africa has failed to investigate and prosecute human rights abuses were similarly dismissed.
-The South government highlighted its transparent legal system, asserting that information is readily available from law enforcement and institutions dedicated to advancing human rights.
+The South African government highlighted its transparent legal system, asserting that information is readily available from law enforcement and institutions dedicated to advancing human rights.

 The Afrikaans trade union Solidarity, criticized by Ramaphosa, plans to visit the U.S. to meet with the State Department, indicating ongoing engagement despite strained relations.